apache/openwhisk/tools/db/README.md

   * you will need to run `ansible-playbook couchdb.yml` every time you `clean` or `teardown` the system (see below)
   * you will need to initialize the data store each time (`ansible-playbook initdb.yml`, see below)

-Detailed instructions are found in the [ansible readme](../../ansible/README.md).
+Detailed instructions are found in the [Ansible README](../../ansible/README.md).

 ## Using Cloudant